zetkey/Buatsaver/Docs/ARCHITECTURE.md

 ### Screensaver Bundle (BuatsaverScreensaver)

 **BuatsaverView.swift** implements the screensaver:
-- Uses AVFoundation for video playback
+- Uses AVFoundation for video playback with a single `AVPlayer`
-- Implements `AVQueuePlayer` with `AVPlayerLooper` for seamless looping
+- Manually loops by seeking to `.zero` upon `AVPlayerItemDidPlayToEndTime`
-- Manages the player lifecycle carefully to avoid memory leaks
+- Cleans up the player/observers immediately when the host view disappears
-- Optimized for smooth, stutter-free playback
+- Targets a 60 fps animation interval for fluid playback
-- Follows the ScreenSaver framework properly
+- Avoids display-sleep assertions so macOS can handle idle timers naturally

 ## How Screensaver Generation Works